vsalova/lane_lines/ProjectProposal.md

 ICNet achieves memory and speed improvements in the order of 5x to previous semantic segmentation models while maintaining good accuracy. (tables 4,5,6 in the paper)

 LaneNet - [link](https://arxiv.org/abs/1807.01726)
+Entire lane line detection pipeline.
+Lanenet attempts to do end-to-end lane line detection with two neural networks, training on a 1080 ti.
+The first neural network handles binary and instance segmentation to produce a collection of pixels associated with a lane.
+These pixels are passed to the Hnet, which fits a curve to the lane line pixels.
+This approach looks promising but would require a ground up restructuring of our pipeline.
+Perhaps this should be attempted after we develop something to show xmotors?
 DeepLabV3+ - [link](https://arxiv.org/abs/1802.02611)

 Lab 1 pipeline
+Pipeline pieces alongside proposed modules:
+* Perspective Transform, Use neural network
+* Color/gradient thresholds
+* Window Search -Clustering, Spatial CNN, Kalman Filter Lanenet proposes an entire pipeline, and such its implementation would require a new pipeline to be developed form the ground up.

 # Timeline / Quarters Goals